g3rv4/g3rv4.com/_posts/2019-11-25-azure-pipelines-auto-privisioning-agents.md

 * As the first stage on every build, have a "wake up" step that runs on a Microsoft hosted agent.
 That wake up is going to call "Start an agent if needed" and wait for Azure Pipelines to report it as online (so that builds don't get in the weird state where they're enqueued but don't start until there's another build)
 * On the agent provisioning logic, add a couple of cron jobs:
    * One that runs every minute that calls "Destroy agent if needed."
    * One that runs every minute that calls "Apply a Terraform plan if needed."

 And... that's it!
 Whenever I push to an Azure Pipelines project, an Azure agent runs.
 If there's an agent, it does nothing.
 If there isn't, it provisions one and waits for it.
-And it's the agent the one that takes care of its destruction.
+And it's the agent the one that takes care of its own destruction.

 ## Deploying my build to production